jankaszel/hyperwell-thesis/chapters/study.md

 ### Technical Evaluation

 * Docker setup

 * Telemetry/tracking setup (API, SDK, database)
+* illustration which events where sent, describe which actions they should express in detail

 * Implementing tracking into Recogito
 * Evaluation of all tracking data via Jupyter Notebooks (with a Node.js backend)